|The Green Papers|

 How the Democratic Proportional Delegate Allocation Math works.

-Saturday 25 April 2020 (presumably): Democratic Party District Conventions convene in each congressional district to choose the district's delegates to the Democratic National Convention.
-A mandatory 15 percent threshold is required in order for a presidential contender to be allocated National Convention delegates at the district level.
+Saturday 25 April 2020: Democratic Party District Conventions convene in each congressional district at 9:00am to elect the district's delegates to the Democratic National Convention according to the results of the precinct caucuses.

-Saturday 20 June 2020 (presumably): The Iowa State Democratic Convention convenes at 9:00am CDT.
-The State Convention chooses 15 of the Iowa's Pledged delegates to the Democratic National Convention.
-A mandatory 15 percent threshold is required in order for a presidential contender to be allocated National Convention delegates at the statewide level.
+Saturday 13 June 2020: The Iowa State Democratic Convention convenes at 9am CDT.
+The State Convention elects the 9 At-Large and 5 PLEO of the Iowa's Pledged delegates to the Democratic National Convention according to the results of the precinct caucuses.

 |Links Links to other web sites|